n8chur/AUTUserNotifications/README.md

 ## Getting Started:

-- Confrom your `UIApplicationDelegate` to the `AUTUserNotificationHandler` protocol.
+- Conform your `UIApplicationDelegate` to the `AUTUserNotificationHandler` protocol.

 - Create a class to represent each of your notifications.